Overview

 Conflicting processes

-The following processes will block the ELevate script if they are running the same time:
+The following processes will block the ELevate script if they run at the same time:

 • /usr/local/cpanel/scripts/upcp